Exhibition introduces paintings by retired Vietnam News Agency journalists | Culture - Sports | Vietnam+ (VietnamPlus)

 Exhibition introduces paintings by retired Vietnam News Agency journalists

-HCM City (VNA) - An exhibition featuring paintings by retired journalists of the Vietnam News Agency (VNA) kicked off in Ho Chi Minh City on September 12 on the occasion of the 77th founding anniversary of the VNA (September 15, 1945 - 2022).
+An exhibition featuring paintings by retired journalists of the Vietnam News Agency (VNA) kicked off in Ho Chi Minh City on September 12 on the occasion of the 77th founding anniversary of the VNA.

 On display are 70 art works with a variety of themes such as still life, landscape, portrait and abstract.

-Journalist Nguyen Tien Le, former director of the VNA’s office in the southern region, who is exhibiting 22 paintings at the exhibition, said that through the event, he wanted to introduce beautiful natural sceneries at home and abroad to the public.
+The exhibits include 22 paintings by Journalist Nguyen Tien Le, former director of the VNA’s office in the southern region.
+His paintings introduce beautiful natural sceneries at home and abroad to the public.

 Former war correspondents Kim Son, Le Cuong and Quang Minh, who are also famous photographers for Vietnam Pictorial, are showcasing their works.